-If you have any questions about this fellowship’s objectives, requirements, and/or language used in this job description, please email Vandhana Ravi at email@example.com.
+If you have any questions about this position’s objectives, requirements, and/or language used in this job description, please email email@example.com.

 What we do.
 When our institutions are effective, we trust that they will support our communities, especially when people need them most.
 We reimagine and design systems using cutting-edge tools and practices.
 Our team focuses on solving hard problems.
-We work on practical solutions like helping the foster care system better match children with people they already know and love, using technology tools to change how Congress interacts with its constituents, and making it easier for families to apply for public benefits like SNAP, housing assistance, and unemployment insurance.
-We also help policy makers use data and analytics for more effective and evidence-based policies, using human-centered principles to ensure the systems are designed to keep people at the forefront.
+We work on practical solutions like helping civic leaders better leverage data in their work, using technology tools to change how Congress interacts with its constituents, and making it easier for families to apply for public benefits like SNAP, housing assistance, and unemployment insurance.
+We also help policymakers use data and analytics for more effective and evidence-based policies, using human-centered principles to ensure the systems are designed to keep people at the forefront.

 Who we are.
 Situated at Georgetown University, we are a team of experts with experience in data science, analytics, software development, human-centered design, and policy.
-We come from executive roles in the tech sector, all levels of government, non-governmental organizations, and academia.
-Our graduate and undergrad students learn practical skills by working with us.
+We come from executive roles in all levels of government, non-governmental organizations, the private sector, and academia.
+Students work alongside us, training to become the next wave of talented leaders.

 How we do it.
 We identify problem-solvers who are addressing global challenges, document their approaches, and build action-oriented networks so we can support one another as we implement and share what works at scale.